kt3k/bulbo/README.md

 # Release history

+- 2016-04-29   v5.1.1   Change the architecture.
+Use the same transform for an asset while watching.
 - 2016-04-19   v4.2.3   Auto cloning feature of piped transform
 - 2016-04-18   v4.1.0   Update vinyl-serve to v2.0.0 (fixed bug of serving data)
 - 2016-04-17   v4.0.3   Update vinyl-serve to v1.3.4 (fixed bug of binary data handling)